mariojlunam/FlaskApp/README.md

 It uses spatial functionality in the backend to return valid geojson that could be used to rendered on maps or for different uses.

-Usefull when you need to display data based on the userviewport of and app.
+Usefull when you need to display data based on the userviewport of an app.

-Data from OS OpenRoads will be served
-To make this portable data is just served for Leeds and surrounding areas.
+Data from OS OpenRoads will be served to make this portable data is just served for Leeds and surrounding areas.
 Please, select your points inside this area.

 You can hit the api using the endpoints